 Find Your Niche

 Another way to stand out from the crowd is plain old free stuff.
 Even press people and label bosses love getting something for nothing, and you'll whip your fans into a frenzy (and get new fans) by giving stuff away.
+Some ideas: